-- Add onion and cook until softened, about 3 to 5 minutes.
+- Add onion and cook, stirring often, until softened, about 3 to 5 minutes.

 - Add garlic and chili peppers (if using) and cook one minute.

-- Add carrots and cook about 5 minutes, stirring occasionally so nothing is sticking.
+- Add carrots and cook, stirring occasionally, for about 5 minutes.
 Add ¼ cup of veggie broth, bring to a little simmer and cook carrot until fully softened, about 5 minutes.